Mumbai IX

-Mumbai Internet Exchange (Mumbai IX) is a Mumbai-based Internet exchange point (IXP) founded on 15 August 2014 as Mumbai Convergence Hub (Mumbai CH) is an Open Carrier Neutral Internet Exchange & Peering Hub.
+Mumbai Internet Exchange (Mumbai IX) is a subsidiary of the German Internet exchange point (IXP) DE-CIX, founded on 15 August 2014 as Mumbai Convergence Hub (Mumbai CH) as an Open Carrier Neutral Internet Exchange & Peering Hub.
 As of 30 March 2021 it interconnects more than 375 members, making it the largest IXP in India and surrounding region.

 It's a subsidiary of Germany-based DE-CIX and is rebranded as DE-CIX Mumbai, not be confused with National Internet Exchange of India.

 Organisation

-Mumbai Internet Exchange is composed of a non-profit association model focus on improving Internet experience of Indian users.
+Mumbai Internet Exchange is composed of a non-profit association model focus on improving the experience of Indian internet users.
 It is currently run by DE-CIX and are currently serving 375+ members spread across all over India.

 Network

 As of 30 March 2021, Mumbai Internet Exchange network has 8 PoP in Mumbai Urban.